BBQ Pork Stuffed Sweet Potatoes

 1 red onion, sliced

-1- 2 T olive or coconut oil or butter
+1- 2 tablespoons fat of choice (like coconut oil or butter)

 salt and pepper, to taste